ClickHouse/ClickHouse/docs/en/query_language/functions/bit_functions.md

 ```
 ## bitCount {#bitcount}

-Calculates the number of bits set to one in a number.
+Calculates the number of bits set to one in the binary representation of a number.

 **Syntax**